replicatedhq/kURL/README.md

 ### Add-Ons

-After `kubeadm init` has brought up the Kubernetes control plane, AKA will install these components into the cluster:
+After `kubeadm init` has brought up the Kubernetes control plane, Kurl will install these components into the cluster:

 * [Weave](https://www.weave.works/oss/net/)
 * [Rook](https://rook.io/)